There are 3 steps required to

-calculate the statistics given in the tables and illustrated in the
+required to calculate the statistics given in the tables and

-possible Monopoly moves (including consequences of doubles, Chance,
+of all possible Monopoly moves (including consequences of

-will calculate the probability of this particular path.
-Since there are
+probability of this particular path.
+Since there are many

-many different combinations that start at each board space and end at
+different combinations that start at each board space and end

-another (or even the same) location, you will have to form cumulative
+at another (or even the same) location, you will have to form

-(board space to board space) transition matrix that shows the
+state (board space to board space) transition matrix

-probability of starting your turn on any of the board spaces ending
+that shows the probability of starting your turn on any of the

 2) The

-to state transition matrix forms a Markov Chain (Markov Matrix).
+state transition matrix forms a Markov Chain (Markov

-When we solve this we will get the steady state probability of residing
+Matrix).
+When we solve this we will get the steady state

-exhaustive tree search.
-For each board space that you visit, calculate
+another exhaustive tree search.
+For each board space that you

 It's "just possible" the above sounds a little

-then see how to expand this to solve the Monopoly problem.
-First, let's
+step, and then see how to expand this to solve the Monopoly

 Step 2

-etc. and can let the system run as long as needed until steady state
+immigration, etc. and can let the system run as long as needed

 ->